atodorov/qa-automation-ruby-101/README.md

 ## Module 05 - Introduction to testing with RSpec

+## Module 06 - Introduction to Cucumber

 7) What is Rake - practice creating Rake files

 8) rest-client - intro & practice

-9) Cucumber - intro & practice

 10) Reading & understanding simple programs
 - this will be coupled with debugging exercises and source code the attendees